-Content production is like building a portfolio.
+Content signal production systems is like building a portfolio.

 It’s a long-term investment in developing your brand, forming a community, increasing awareness, reducing the friction of longer sales cycles.